yutinggong/sentimentAnalysisAmazonReviews/README.md

-# Sentiment Analysis on Amazon Product Reviews of Sensitive Toothpaste
+# Sentiment Analysis on Amazon Product Reviews of Toothpastes

 # Problem Statement:
 - Nowadays, consumers are more vocal more they've ever been.
 Companies are curious to understand what consumers say in their reviews.
 In this project, I use Natural Language Processing techniques, including Word2Vec model and Classification Models to understand sentiments in consumer reviews.
 Data I used is 25716 rows of Amazon Product review data for sensitive toothpastes.